presnick/ProgramsInformationPeople/_sources/Testing/intro-TestCases.rst

 **Check your understanding**

-.. mchoicemf:: test_questionsimple_test_1
+.. mchoice:: test_questionsimple_test_1
    :answer_a: True
    :answer_b: False
    :answer_c: It depends
-   :correct: b
    :feedback_a: Check the code that defines testEqual
    :feedback_b: A message is printed out, but the program does not stop executing
    :feedback_c: Check the code the defines testEqual
+   :correct: b

    When test.testEqual is given two values that are not the same, it generates an error and stops execution of the program.

-.. mchoicemf:: test_questionsimple_test_2
+.. mchoice:: test_questionsimple_test_2
    :answer_a: True
    :answer_b: False
-   :correct: b
    :feedback_a: You might not notice the error, if the code just produces a wrong output rather generating an error.
 And it may be difficult to figure out the original cause of an error when you do get one.
    :feedback_b: Test cases let you test some pieces of code as you write them, rather than waiting for problems to show themselves later.
+   :correct: b

    Test cases are a waste of time, because python interpreter will give an error message when the program runs incorrectly.